pradeep3sep/interviewquestion/README JavaScript.md

 <br>

-**Note:** When we talk about the variable like let or var, then it is based on position where the function is written, while for the "this", it refers to where is located
+**Note:** When we talk about the variable like `let or var`, then it is based on `position where the function is written`, while for the `"this", it refers to where is located`.

 <br>